etag/user_documentation/User_Guide_for_ETAG.md

 #### Wireless connection

-## Download and back up data
+## Exports, downloads, and backups
 You will likely want to download your data to use in local analyses or as a backup.

+### Downloading your data
-You can download your full dataset as a .zip file containing comma separated value (.csv) text files using the download tab/button.
+You can download each data type (Tag Reads, Tagged Animals, and Locations) as a .csv file in the 'My ETAG Data' tab.

+### ETAG automated backups
 The primary ETAG repository resides within the Amazon Web Services RDS (Relational Database Services).
 The ETAG system will maintain an off-site backup copy of all data through the Amazon Simple Storage Service (S3).
-ETAG will also generate two tape copies of all data on a weekly basis within the OU Petastore.
+ETAG will also generate two tape copies of all data on a weekly basis within the OU Petastore (FIXME: needs implementation).
 Hence, a catastrophic failure of either or both primary storage facilities will not result in the loss of all ETAG data.

 ## Visualize data
 The ETAG portal currently offers three filters and two map types.